fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

 .. note::

-    Note that the algorithm's code always includes the past values of the outputs among the inputs, and there is therefore no need to add the shifted values of the outputs to the inputs when preparing the data for the model.
+    Note that the algorithm's code always includes the past values of the outputs among the inputs, and there is therefore no need to add the lagged values of the outputs to the inputs when preparing the data for the model.

 ==========================================
 Testing
 ==========================================

 For the purpose of validating the model, we split the data into a training set and a test set.
 The training set includes the first 70% of the data (270 observations), while the test set includes the last 30% of the data (202 observations).

 .. code:: python